-2.3.3 Formative and Summative Assessment
+2.3.3Formative (Halfway) and Summative (Final) assessment

 Formative assessment

 The Practice Placement Educator (PPE) should give formative feedback half way through each placement.
 This feedback should be to help the student progress and should not equate to any mark, classification or banding.